liuxi952/Lizard_Compiler/README.md

 ## Notes

-The current version is still a lightweight interpreter focused on demonstrating core implementation ideas.
+The current version is still a lightweight compiler focused on demonstrating core implementation ideas.
 It can be extended in the future to support a more complete scripting language, such as:

 - Function definitions and calls
 - More data types